Thangching

-Thangching or Thangjing is a primordial deity in Sanamahism, the indigenous religion of Manipur.
+Thangching or Thangjing is a primordial deity in Sanamahism, the traditional religion of Manipur.
 He is the ruling deity of the Moirang dynasty.
 He rules supreme on the banks of the landlocked sea, Loktak lake.
 He is one of the four cardinal Umang Lais.
 The guardianship of the south western direction is attributed to Thangjing and the other directions to Koubru (north west), Marjing (north east) and Wangbren (south east).

 Two of his most prominent pantheons are the Thangching Temple and the Thangching Hill (Thangjing Peak).

 Origin

 Thangjing is a deity of pre-Hindu origin.
 The Moirang Ningthourol Lambuba mentioned that Moirang was the amalgamation of different groups of people with different traditional beliefs.
 During the reign of King Fang Fang Ponglenhanpa (52 BC- 28 AD), all the diversities were merged into one with God Thangjing as the central figure.

+The deity was also notably worshipped by the Koireng people, due to which the deity was given epithets, like "Koiren Lai" or "Koirel Lai", and with this fact, some people believed that His cult might have been started from the community.

 When the cult of Thangjing was merged into the Umang Laism, the folk deities associated with God Thangjing began to be identified with other Umang Lais.
 One example is that of goddess Ayang Leima Ahal and goddess Ayang Leima Atonpi.
 These two goddesses were originally associated with fertility and agriculture.
 This fact is evident in the ritualistic songs praising them.
 Later, these two female deities were identified as the consorts of God Thangjing.

 When Thangjing was identified as an Umang Lai, the identity of the two goddesses was associated with that of goddess Panthoibi.
 Thus, the new identity of Goddess Ayang Leima Panthoibi was formed.